How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 Here are More Clay Choices for you to check out.

-Step #4 Prepare Your Clay for the Pottery Wheel
+Step #4: Prepare Your Clay for the Pottery Wheel

 Wedging:

-For more detailed information about wedging, check out my article on How To Wedge Clay With A Step By Step Video.
+For more detailed information about wedging, check out my article on How to Wedge Clay with a Step-by-Step Video.

 Weighing:

 This helps you learn how much clay is needed for each project.
-For this project, I’ll be using a pound and a half of clay.
-I like to weigh out 3 pounds of clay to wedge at a time because wedging under 2 pounds of clay is more difficult unless you have smaller hands.
+For this project, I’ll be using 1.5 pounds of clay.
+I like to weigh out 3 pounds of clay at a time to wedge, because wedging under 2 pounds is more difficult unless you have smaller hands.

 Beginners tend to focus so hard on centering the ball of clay that they forget to coordinate their bodies with the clay.
 Your Pottery Wheel Position and Posture are important when throwing your clay.